elias-johnson/localgit/README.md

 a folder that it will generate in your home directory.

 I'm sure there is already a tool out there that does this.
-You can also do this using git already, where you have it work with your local directories instead of in the cloud.
-The purpose of this project is to build a lightweight tool that allows for redundancy while building personal projects.
+You can also do this using git already.
+The purpose of this project is to build a lightweight tool that allows for redundancy while building personal projects on your local machine.